Alok0220/MarkView/README.md

 # MarkView
-MarkView provides data related to stock which helps users to take decisions
+MarkView provides data related to stock market which helps users to take decisions